Whether You Like It Or Not

 Emergency, Urgency, Schmurgency.

-AB 604 is an urgency statute.
+AB-604 is an urgency statute.
 The constitution requires that urgency statutes comply with some rules.
 The first two rules are:

 Urgency statutes are those necessary for immediate preservation of the public peace, health, or safety.
 A statement of facts constituting the necessity shall be set forth in one section of the bill.

-This is how Section 3 of AB 604 addresses those rules.
+This is how Section 3 of AB-604 addresses those rules.

 This act is an urgency statute necessary for the immediate preservation of the public peace, health, or safety within the meaning of Article IV of the California Constitution and shall go into immediate effect.
-The facts constituting the necessity are:
+The facts constituting the necessity are:In order that congressional redistricting plans may be implemented as soon as possible, and to ensure the rights of all Californians to equal protection of the laws, it is necessary that this act take effect immediately.

 Notice the phrase "within the meaning of."
 Remember that, as Newsom was reminded in his gay marriage case, only the courts can make the determination of the meaning of language in the constitution.
 The constitution, after all (as we discussed in the second article of this series), is a limitation on the Legislature.